grayhemp/pgtoolkit/README.md

     pgcompact --man

-Compacts all the bloated tables in all the database in the cluster plus their bloated indexes.
+Compacts all the bloated tables in all the databases in the cluster plus their bloated indexes.
 Prints additional progress information.

     pgcompact --all --reindex --verbose info